nschonni/cordova-docs/articles/cordova-security/cordova-security-auth.md

 The quick start also has code that demonstrates calling the [Azure AD Graph REST API](https://msdn.microsoft.com/en-us/library/azure/hh974476.aspx) directly using an AD token from the plugin.
 This approach can be reused across Azure services and O365 services.
 See the article on [securely transmitting data](./cordova-security-data.md) along with documentation on [Azure JSON based REST APIs](https://msdn.microsoft.com/en-us/library/azure/hh974476.aspx) and [O365](http://dev.office.com/getting-started/office365apis) for additional details on token passing to downstream services.

+###ADAL and Azure Mobile Apps or Azure App Service
 Note that if you would prefer to use the ADAL plugin to authenticate users in your app, you can still pass the token you get from ADAL into the Mobile Apps client mentioned above for interacting with services where you have enabled Azure AD.

+First, carefully follow all setup steps under **[(Optional) Configure a native client application](https://azure.microsoft.com/en-us/documentation/articles/app-service-mobile-how-to-configure-active-directory-authentication/)** in the Azure App Service AD auth article.
+You can then login to Azure Mobile Apps using the auth token from ADAL as follows:

 ![Azure Mobile App Auth](media/cordova-security-auth/adal-and-mobile-apps.png)